 Everybody loves cheese.
 It is a food derived from milk and is valued for its high content of fat, protein, calcium and phosphorus.
-There are over 2,000 different kinds of cheese around the world and its varied taste, texture and form depends on a number of factors – origin of milk (cow, sheep, goat or buffalo), processing and ageing, flavoring agents, etc.
+There are over 2,000 different types of cheese around the world and its varied taste, texture and form depends on a number of factors – origin of milk (cow, sheep, goat or buffalo), processing and ageing, flavoring agents, etc.

 Origin: Somerset, South West England.